christytan/OCI-GoldenGate/DBVault.md

 ### **STEP 3: Create security Realms and add schema objects**

-Realms can protect schemas and individual schema objects.
-Once you create a realm, you can define security restrictions that apply to the schemas and their schema objects.
+Next we create a 'Realm', add objects to it and define access rules for the realm.

-We will now create a realm to secure HR.EMPLOYEES table from ADMIN and HR (table owner) and grant access to APPUSER only.
+Let's create a realm to secure HR.EMPLOYEES table from ADMIN and HR (table owner) and grant access to APPUSER only.
 As Database Vault Owner, execute the following PL/SQL statements:

 ````